hidude562/hidude562/README.md

 I'm currently devoloping my website, check it out: Website - nathanmills.dev

-I'm trying to think of ideas to devolop on my github (that aren't too impossible to make)
+I'm also trying to think of ideas to devolop on my github (that aren't too impossible to make)

 ⭐️ From [hidude562](https://github.com/hidude562)